Maggie Aderin: Career and research

-Aderin-Pocock has worked on many projects in private industry, academia, and government.
-From 1996-99 she worked at the Defence Evaluation and Research Agency, a branch of the Ministry of Defence.
-Initially, she was a systems scientist on aircraft missile warning systems; from 1997-99, she was a project manager developing hand-held instruments to detect landmines.
-In 1999, Aderin-Pocock returned to Imperial College on a fellowship from the Science and Technology Facilities Council to work with the group developing a high-resolution spectrograph for the Gemini telescope in Chile.
+Aderin has worked on many projects in private industry, academia, and government.
+From 1996 to 1999 she worked at the Defence Evaluation and Research Agency, a branch of the Ministry of Defence.
+Initially, she was a systems scientist on aircraft missile warning systems; from 1997 to 1999, she was a project manager developing hand-held instruments to detect landmines.
+In 1999, Aderin returned to Imperial College on a fellowship from the Science and Technology Facilities Council to work with the group developing a high-resolution spectrograph for the Gemini telescope in Chile.
 The high spectral resolution of the instrument allowed studies of stellar populations, interstellar medium, and some physical phenomena in stars with small masses.

 She worked on and managed the observation instruments for the Aeolus satellite, which measured wind speeds to help the investigation of climate change.
 She is a pioneering figure in communicating science to the public, specifically school children.
 Her company, Science Innovation Ltd, engages children and adults through its "Tours of the Universe" a programme that explains about the science of space.

-Aderin-Pocock is committed to inspiring new generations of astronauts, engineers, and scientists.
+Aderin is committed to inspiring new generations of astronauts, engineers and scientists.
 She has spoken to approximately 25,000 children, many from inner-city schools, explaining how and why she became a scientist, challenging perceptions about careers, class, and gender.
 She helps encourage scientific endeavours of young people by being a judge at the National Science + Engineering Competition.
 The finals of this competition are held at The Big Bang Fair in March each year, and reward young people who have achieved excellence in a science, technology, engineering, or mathematics project.

-Aderin-Pocock was the scientific consultant for the 2009 mini-series Paradox, and also appeared on Doctor Who Confidential.
+Aderin was the scientific consultant for the 2009 mini-series Paradox, and also appeared on Doctor Who Confidential.
 In February 2011, she presented Do We Really Need the Moon? on BBC Two.
 She presented In Orbit: How Satellites Rule Our World on BBC Two on 26 March 2012.

-As well as presenting The Sky at Night with Chris Lintott, Aderin-Pocock has presented Stargazing on CBeebies with Chris Jarvis, and Out of This World on CBBC with her daughter Lauren.
+As well as presenting The Sky at Night with Chris Lintott, Aderin has presented Stargazing on CBeebies with Chris Jarvis, and Out of This World on CBBC with her daughter Lauren.
 She has also appeared on Would I Lie to You?, Dara O Briain's Go 8 Bit, Richard Osman's House of Games, and QI.
 She held the Dictionary Corner of the 136th episode of the 2023 series of Countdown.

-Since 2006, Aderin-Pocock has served as a research fellow at UCL Department of Science and Technology Studies, supported by a Science in Society fellowship 2010–13 funded by Science and Technology Facilities Council (STFC).
+Since 2006, Aderin has served as a research fellow at UCL Department of Science and Technology Studies, supported by a Science in Society fellowship 2010–13 funded by Science and Technology Facilities Council (STFC).
 She previously held two other fellowships related to science communication, including science and society fellowships 2006–08 Particle Physics and Astronomy Research Council (PPARC) and 2008–10 (STFC).
 In 2006, she was one of six "Women of Outstanding Achievement" winners with GetSET Women.